-The UPMC Center For Eating Disorders is closely monitoring the ongoing Coronavirus Disease 2019 (COVID-19) outbreak.
+The UPMC Center for Eating Disorders is closely monitoring the ongoing Coronavirus (COVID-19) outbreak.
 We are following the Centers for Disease Control and Prevention (CDC), World Health Organization (WHO), and both local and state public health authorities’ recommendations.
 Our top priority remains the health and overall well-being of our patients and employees.

 We thank you for choosing UPMC and look forward to servicing you and your family!